tweag/python-monorepo-example/2017-11-25-linear-jvm.md

           Left <$> Java.reify obj
 ```

-The input to this function is a reference to a Java iterator that
+The input to this function is any Java object that conforms to the
-produces an object of some Java type described by `Interp a`.
-The output
-is a `Stream` yielding values of some type `a`.
-The Java objects are
+`java.util.Iterator` interface.
+The output is a `Stream` yielding
+values of some type `a`.
+The Java objects are pulled from the iterator
-pulled from the iterator as the stream is consumed.
-The constraint
+as the stream is consumed.
+The constraint `Reify a` states that we
-`Reify a` states that we know how to convert Java objects of type
+know how to convert Java objects to Haskell values of type `a`.
+We do
-`Interp a` to Haskell values of type `a`, and it enables our function
-to use the `reify` method to do the conversion.
+this on the last line by calling `reify`.

+Like in Java, `it` and `obj` above are actually *references* to
+objects.
+But it's a special type of reference provided by the JNI,
+which can be used by foreign code (such as C or Haskell).
+These JNI
+references need to be deleted explicitly once they are no longer
+needed, otherwise JVM objects cannot be reclaimed by the JVM GC.

 The above implementation of `iteratorToStream` is not deleting the
-references to Java objects that it obtains from the iterator.
-Does
-this constitute a leak?
+references to Java objects.
+Does this constitute a leak?
 It depends.
-References in JNI can be local
+References in JNI can be local or global, and in this case the
-or global, and in this case the references we get from the iterator are
+references we get from the iterator are local.
+A local reference is
-local.
-A local reference is only valid in the thread in which it is
-created, and only for as long as the thread does not return from
+only valid in the thread in which it is created, and only for as long
-an ongoing native call (i.e. a call from Java to C or Haskell).
+as the thread does not return from an ongoing native call (i.e. a call
-If Java called into Haskell, and then Haskell invoked
+from Java to C or Haskell).
+If Java called into Haskell, and then
-`iteratorToStream`, being local implies that the references will be
+Haskell invoked `iteratorToStream`, being local implies that the
-deleted as soon as the control returns back to Java.
-If this doesn't
+references will be deleted as soon as the control returns back to
-happen for a while, then the local references can accumulate, causing
+Java.
+If this doesn't happen for a while, then the local references
-the live data on the heap to grow.
-Adding to the problem, the JVM
+can accumulate, causing the live data on the heap to grow.
+Adding to
-can't deal very well with large and unknown amounts of local
+the problem, the JVM can't deal very well with large and unknown
-references.
-The JNI expects native calls to use only a few local
+amounts of local references.
+The JNI expects native calls to use only
-references and expect the programmer to say in advance how many
+a few local references and expect the programmer to say in advance how
-references will be needed.
-Failing to do so affects performance and
+many references will be needed.
+Failing to do so affects performance
-can lead to failures.
+and can lead to failures.

 A straightforward fix to this situation is to delete the reference
 after the Haskell value has been obtained.